 From the permutation tests, we find that p-value is smaller than 0.05 for past tense and singular pronoun usage in convention speeches and past tense in Presidential speeches.
 That is to say, the Republican Party is more likely to use past tense and singular first person pronouns than the Democratic Party in their convention speeches, and to use past tense in their Presidential speeches.
-However, no statistically significant differences are found in terms of future tense and plural pronoun usage between the two parties in both corpora.
+No statistically significant differences are found in terms of future tense and plural pronoun usage between the two parties in either corpora.

-In political speeches, the choice of pronouns is related to the speakers’ attitude, social status, gender, and motivation (Alavidze, 2017).
+In political speeches the choice of pronouns is related to the speakers’ attitude, social status, gender, and motivation (Alavidze, 2017).
 Personal pronouns are powerful strategies that politicians use to achieve their goals.
 By using deictic words of their preference, politicians deliver their intention to people.
 The relative usage of singular first person pronouns versus plural pronouns reflects levels of individualism.
-We interpret the results as the Republican party values more independent self rather than interdependent self than the Democratic Party.
-The Republican Party tends to speak from their own perspective, show authority, personal responsibility, commitment, and involvement.
+We interpret the results to indicate that the Republican party values the “independent self” over the “interdependent self” to a larger degree than the Democratic Party.
+The Republican Party tends to speak from their individual perspective, showing authority, personal responsibility, commitment, and involvement.
 The Democratic Party, on the other hand, prefers to create involvement from the audience, share the responsibility, and give a sense of collectivity.

-Our permutation test results with the past tense in both corpora are consistent with the existing literature regarding the two parties’ perceptions on the future and the past.
-Robinson, Cassidy, Boyd, and Fetterman (2015) stated that the Republican Party favors certainty and value tradition whereas the Democratic party favors change.
+Our permutation test results for past tense usage in both corpora are consistent with the existing literature regarding the two parties’ perceptions on the future and the past.
+Robinson, Cassidy, Boyd, and Fetterman (2015) stated that the Republican Party favors certainty and values tradition whereas the Democratic party favors change.
 Certainty and tradition suggest a preference to the past while change suggests a preference to the future.
 Conservatives, to a great extent, endorse the values of conservation to maintain and preserve traditions.
 The usage of past tense suggests a pattern of thinking that the conservatives value security and certainty more than openness to change.

 Conclusion

-In this study, we analyze five sessions’ convention speeches of the Democratic and Republican Parties from 2004 to 2020 and 1038 presidential speeches from 45 U.S. Presidents from 1789 to 2021, from George Washington to Joe Biden.
+In this study, we analyze five years of convention speeches fby the Democratic and Republican Parties from 2004 to 2020 and 1,038 presidential speeches from 45 U.S. Presidents from 1789 ( George Washington) to 2021 (Joe Biden).
 We use two research approaches: topic modeling and permutation test, to analyze the textual data.
-Our topic modeling identifies topics that gain or lose favor over time and topics consistently reflecting core values of the two parties.
+Our topic modeling identifies topics that gain or lose favor over time and topics that consistently reflect core values of the two parties.
 Our permutation test analysis shows statistically significant differences in past tense usage between the two parties in two corpora and in singular pronoun usage in convention speeches.

-In the present work we applied topic modeling to the convention speeches only because the Presidential speeches have been going on for over two hundred years.
+In the present work we applied topic modeling to only the convention speeches because the Presidential speeches have been going on for over two hundred years.
 It is ideal to analyze this corpus from phases of early, transitional, and modern in the future.
 Moreover, we have limited ourselves to computational morphosyntactic analysis of English political speeches.
 In the long run, we will conduct a study to compare political speeches between languages using NLP techniques.

 Acknowledgements.
 My sincere thanks go to Dr. John Chandler for letting me use his datasets for my capstone project and for his expertise supervising this project.